fuxingloh/vue-horizontal/docs/content/en/features.md

 ### `prev()` `next()`

+* Scroll to the next/prev set of elements.
+* Elements that are half visible, will not be scrolled past.

 ```vue[snippets/features/features-method-prev-next.vue]
 ```

 ### `scrollToIndex()`

+* Scroll to the index of the elements in `vue-horizontal`.

 ```vue[snippets/features/features-method-scroll-index.vue]
 ```

 ### `scrollToLeft()`

+* The amount of pixel to the left you want to scroll by.
-Snap settings `snap="start|end|center"` will prevent the scrolling if it snaps backwards.
+* Snap settings `snap="start|end|center"` will prevent the scrolling if it snaps backwards.

 ```vue[snippets/features/features-method-scroll-left.vue]
 ```

 ## CSS

-Overriding internal CCS with deep selector.
+Overriding internal CCS with Vue deep selector (`>>>`).

 ### `.v-hl-btn`

-* `.v-hl-btn`
+* `.v-hl-btn` for both left and right button.
 * `.v-hl-btn-prev`
 * `.v-hl-btn-next`